Opioid addiction: definition, types, symptoms, signs, long-term effects, withdrawal, and treatment

 Risk factors for opioid addiction describe a person’s predisposition toward opioid dependence as a result of certain conditions, behaviors, or traits.
 The risk factors for opioid addiction are listed below.

-• High dose: Taking high doses of opioids, especially over a prolonged period, significantly increases the risk of addiction.
+- High dose: Taking high doses of opioids, especially over a prolonged period, significantly increases the risk of addiction.
 Higher doses lead to greater physical dependence as the body becomes accustomed to the drug’s effects.

-• Untreated psychiatric disorders: Mental health disorders increase the risk of opioid addiction, especially if left untreated.
-In fact, a 2019 review from the Annals of Emergency Medicine titled, “Risk Factors for Misuse of Prescribed Opioids: A Systematic Review and Meta-Analysis” found that individuals diagnosed with mental health disorders were twice as likely to misuse prescribed narcotics.
-Individuals may abuse prescribed medications to alleviate withdrawal symptoms, achieve psychological effects, or supplement or replace the use of other substances.
+- Untreated psychiatric disorders: Mental health disorders increase the risk of opioid addiction, especially if left untreated.
+A 2019 paper by Cragg et al., titled “Risk Factors for Misuse of Prescribed Opioids: A Systematic Review and Meta-Analysis” reported individuals with mental health disorders were twice as likely to misuse prescribed narcotics.
+Individuals tend to misuse medications to ease withdrawal symptoms, produce psychological effects, or substitute for other substances.

 Is there a connection between opioid addiction and ADHD?